 3 Things to Think About Becoming an Owner-Operator

 Driving a delivery truck has a special set of skills that you’ve developed over time.
 You know how to handle the big rig and manage the trailer.
 You can deliver on time and take care of the necessary paperwork.
-Why not becoming a long distance trucker?
-You can set your own hours, haul the freight you want, and build a life-time career.
+Why not become a long-distance trucker?
+You can set your own hours, haul the freight you want, and build a lifetime career.

 Well, that’s the idea, anyway.
 We’d like to put suggest you consider these things as you think about a career as an owner-operator.
 We’re not trying to discourage you, just inform you of some truths about trucking.